RoboTeamTwente/roboteam/README.md

 To be consistent in the code style, we use clang-format.
 You can use clang-format to automatically format your code during every commit and you can use clang-format in CLion to format all code files in a given folder.

 ### Commit Formatting
+1. Open a terminal and run 'sudo apt-get install clang-format'
-Run install.sh from the cloned 'formatting' folder in this repository.
+2. Run install.sh in the cloned 'formatting' folder with as working directory the cloned roboteam_suite folder.
 This will make sure that the code is formatted during every commit from then on.

 ### CLion Formatting
 1. Open CLion and go to File->Settings->Tools->External Tools